Manhattan Republican Party: Lloyd C. Griscom (1910–1912)

 A University of Pennsylvania Law School educated lawyer, Lloyd C. Griscom served in a series of diplomatic offices, as the secretary to ambassador to the United Kingdom Thomas F. Bayard and ambassador himself to Persia (1901), Japan (1902 to 1906), Brazil (1906 to 1907) and Italy (1907 to 1909).
 Upon his return to Manhattan in 1910, he became involved in Republican social circles.
 In 1910, the New York County Republican Committee chairman Parsons resigned, and Griscom was offered the office by the political boss and close personal friend Otto Bannard, who had unsuccessfully run for mayor in 1905.
 Lacking any experience or training, Griscom accepted the offer, as he described, in "fear and trembling."
 Shortly after becoming party chairman, Griscom would go on to help found the New York Young Republican Club along with thirty-one other Manhattanite Republican politicos.
 He would be the first member of that organization to serve as party chairman.
 As chairman, he had to find a suitable candidate for the 1910 New York state election and ended up choosing another lawyer and friend, Henry L. Stimson.
 This caused problems as incumbent president William Howard Taft opposed Stimson, while former president Theodore Roosevelt supported Stimson.
 Roosevelt ended up personally campaigning for Stimson, who ended up narrowly losing to John Alden Dix.
 However, the leader of Tammany Hall told Griscom after the election, if the campaign lasted another week, he would have expected Stimson to win.
 Griscom resigned shortly after the 1912 Republican National Convention, which he described as "the most painful situations I ever knew and led to my ultimate disgust with politics."

 Samuel S. Koenig (1912–1933)

 A Hungarian-Jew immigrant and New York University School of Law educated lawyer, Koenig was elected the leader of the sixth ward and was a presidential elector in 1900.
-He was elected Secretary of State of New York in 1908, losing re-election in 1910, and in 1915 he was hand selected as the chairman of the party by Griscom when he resigned, serving until 1933.
+He was elected Secretary of State of New York in 1908, losing re-election in 1910, and in 1912 he was hand selected as the chairman of the party by Griscom when he resigned, serving until 1933.

+During Koenig's tenure, the party nominated an African American, Charles H. Roberts, for Congress in New York's 21st district.
+One of the first African Americans elected to the New York City Board of Aldermen, Roberts became the first black Republican nominated for Congress in a northern state.